sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 I understood the logic.
 In large organizations, teams compete for resources and recognition.
 Working on another team's strategic project might benefit Samsung but wouldn't necessarily benefit *our* team's metrics.

 But the logic made no sense to me.
 I was employed by Samsung.
 Samsung was paying my salary to use my skills and expertise for Samsung's benefit.
 And clearly, Samsung's most critical need was solving this DRAM architecture optimization problem.
-Plus, it was really fun project!
+Plus, it was a really fun project!

 The choice seemed obvious: I should work on the problem that mattered most for the company, regardless of internal politics.

 "I appreciate your perspective," I told my colleague diplomatically.
 "But I think I should contribute where I can have the most impact."

-His expression made clear this wasn't the answer they wanted.
+His expression made clear this wasn't the answer he wanted.

 So I worked on the project anyway.
 Quietly.
 Collaborating closely with the partner team, spending evenings and weekends formulating the optimization problems, running massive computational experiments, validating results against simulations.